eriksvedang/eriksvedang.github.io/_posts/2000-01-03-exhibitions.md

 tags: [info]
 ---

-Here's a list of places where my work has been exhibited:
+Here's a list with some of places where my work has been exhibited:

 - Mediateca Expandica, Madrid, Spain (2009)
 - Art Center Nabi, A.L.I.C.E. museum, Seoul, South Korea (2009)